 The tradition of the Christmas Lanes started in 1962, when each home along Campbell Drive put up a candy cane built of stove pipe, painted white and decorated with red oilcloth.
 Since that time, other neighborhoods have gotten into the Christmas spirit by developing lanes with holiday themes.

 The imagination of local residents creates the ideas for the design the lanes will feature.
 There are now over 40 lanes that participate.
 Each year, more and more lanes illuminate their yards and streets to decorate for the season.
 The Parade of Lights Committee selects a "Best Lit" lane and business to be recognized throughout the holidays in addition to the coveted “Clark Grizwold Award” which goes to the best lit house.

 To make Huron truly the "Christmas City", the Parade of Lights Committee is asking that all Christmas Lanes be lit until 10 pm each night through Christmas.
-The lanes will be judged and awards for the Holiday Home, Holiday Lane and Holiday Business will be awarded at the December Business After Hours.
+The lanes will be judged and awards will be presented at the December Business After Hours.